MAGNESIUM OROTATE & OROTIC ACID

 Recently, it was noted that the administration of orotic acid in humans improved the condition of hearts with hypertrophy.
 It was concluded that the positive effect of administering orotic acid to humans with hypertrophic hearts was caused by the release of pyrimidine nucleosides into the blood stream blocking adenine nucleotide depletion in the myocardium [>].

 POSSIBLE SIDE EFFECTS

-Negative effects have also been observed with respect to orotic acid since insulin resistance and hypertension or fatty livers can be induced in rats when orotic acid is included in their diet [>].
+Insulin resistance, hypertension and fatty liver can be induced in rats when high doses of orotic acid is included in their diet [>].

 The hypertension observed in orotic acid-fed rats was thought to be the result of impaired endothelial nitric acid synthesis [>].

 It has been speculated that orotic acid may influence the synthesis of genes involved in cell proliferation in eukaryotes [>].